-We are recruiting for Supervisors to join our First Contact Centre (FCC) on a Permanent Contract paying up to £35,136.91 per annum with British Transport Police (BTP) based in Baskerville House, Birmingham.
+We are recruiting for Supervisors to join our First Contact Centre (FCC) on a Permanent Contract paying up to £35,136.91 per annum with British Transport Police (BTP) based in Baskerville House, Birmingham or Cowcaddens Road, Glasgow (with expected travel to Birmingham once a month).

 BTP is the national police force for the rail network throughout Great Britain, including London Underground, across which we ensure the safety and security of nearly 3 billion passenger journeys and over 100 million tons of freight every year.
 The world in which we work is fast paced, operationally and commercially demanding, and constantly changing.
 As an FCC Supervisor with BTP, you will manage a shift of between approximately 20-30 staff with line management of a team of 10-12 Contact handlers and ensuring a prompt response to emergency/non-emergency contacts from different media channels.
 This role is key to upholding a professional and comprehensive administrative service of incident and crime recording, the health and wellbeing of the staff.